dk-liang/FIDTM/README.md

 * An officical implementation of Focal Inverse Distance Transform Map.
 We propose a novel map named Focal Inverse Distance Transform (FIDT) map,  which can represent each head location information.

 * Paper [Link](https://arxiv.org/abs/2102.07925)

+## News
+We now provide the predicted coordinates txt file, and other people can use it to fairly evaluate the localization performance.
 ## Overview
 ![avatar](./image/overview.png)